Tornadoes and Derechos in Virginia

 The storm finished crossing the Appomattox River and demolished the Wal-Mart in Colonial Heights, a site previously struck by tornadoes in the 1850s and in May 1990.
 In 2008, another F1 tornado touched down near there, stacking cars on top of each other in the Best Buy parking lot.

 A total of 259 were injured and four people were killed on that day.
-No one died in Old Towne, but three died in the Colonial Heights Wal-Mart and one was crushed when a cinderblock building collapsed at a sand and gravel pit company in Prince George County.
+No one died in Old Towne, but three died in the Colonial Heights Wal-Mart and one person was crushed to death when a cinderblock building collapsed at a sand and gravel pit company in Prince George County.
 The tornado caused $50 million in damage, the greatest in Virginia history.
-As remembered by the National Weather Service:5
+As remembered by the National Weather Service:7

 The most devastating tornado of the day first touched down in the independent city of Petersburg at approximately 1:30 pm, not long after the first tornado lifted.
 This tornado rapidly grew in size and strength as it moved northeast into the historic district of Petersburg.
 The F4 tornado leveled several well-built, multi-story brick buildings, along with a train station, and a decorative caboose that was ripped from its anchors and thrown 20 feet.
 The tornado then moved through the Pocahontas Island neighborhood at F3 intensity, heavily damaging or destroying over 80% of the homes.
 Forty people were injured and over 100 buildings damaged or destroyed in the Petersburg and Pocahontas Island area.